kleitz/beige-software/README.txt

   It renders forms (include entity pickers) and lists of any entity according XML settings.
   It contains only non-java webapp files: JSP, js, css, web.xml.
 * Beige-Accounting consist of accounting models and services, e.g. SalesInvoice and SrvSalesInvoice.
+* Beige-Webstore consist of webstore models and services that implement selling of own or something else goods and services (draft).
 * Beige-Accounting-Web-Jar contains of servlets, application factory and other Java, properties and UVD settings XML files for Beige-Accounting-Web.
-* Beige-Accounting-Web is BeigeAccounting web application that contains of JSP, JS, CSS files.
+* Beige-Accounting-Web is BeigeAccounting web application that contains of JSP, JS, CSS files that implement user interface.
 * Beige-Accounting-AJetty is BeigeAccounting based on embedded A-Jetty for standard Java and SQLite.
 * Beige-Android-Jar is library for Android that consist of implementation of database service for use in Beige-ORM and some other Java classes.
 * Beige-Android-Test is tests of Beige-ORM for Android platform.